arangodb/arangodb-java-driver/docs/Drivers/Java/Reference/View/Arangosearch.md

 ArangoDB arango = new ArangoDB.Builder().build();
 ArangoDatabase db = arango.db("myDB");
 db.createArangoSearch("potatoes", new ArangoSearchPropertiesOptions());
-// the ArangoSearch view "potatoes" now exists
+// the ArangoSearch View "potatoes" now exists
 ```

 ## ArangoSearch.create

 `ArangoSearch.create(ArangoSearchCreateOptions options) : ViewEntity`

-Creates a ArangoSearch view with the given _options_, then returns view information from the server.
+Creates a ArangoSearch View with the given _options_, then returns View information from the server.

 Alternative for `ArangoDatabase.createArangoSearch`.